Sbusiso-911/AITeacher/README.md

 The server listens on port `3000` by default.
 Navigate to `http://localhost:3000` in your browser.

+If you are running the Android app in an emulator it already points to `http://10.0.2.2:3000`, which maps to the host machine.
+When testing on a physical device you will need to edit `RemoteConversationService` and replace the base URL with your computer's IP address.

 ### Getting the Conversation ID

 On the phone, open the menu in a chat and choose **Copy Conversation ID**.
 Paste this ID into the web app to load the history and continue the conversation from your computer.

+Messages typed on the web page will appear on the phone the next time the conversation is opened.
+Likewise, sending a message from the phone immediately writes it to the JSON store so that refreshing the browser shows the latest history.